Visual Argument Structure Tool (VAST) by Leising, Grenke & Cramer

 We describe six prototypical examples:

-The identical experiment (except translation of materials) has been administered online in very diverse samples (at least diverse with respect to nationality and cultural background).
+All four UTOS dimensions can get an independent assessment.
+Consider the ManyLabs2 study, where identical experiment (except translation of materials) has been administered online in very diverse samples (at least diverse with respect to nationality and cultural background).

-Non-zero effects could be found with remarkably low variability across samples: “Cumulatively, variability in the observed effect sizes was attributable more to the effect being studied than to the sample or setting in which it was studied” (quoted from the Abstract).
+“Cumulatively, variability in the observed effect sizes was attributable more to the effect being studied than to the sample or setting in which it was studied”.

 Hence, we have strong evidence for high generalizability for the U and the S dimension, but we cannot make a conclusion concerning the T and the O dimensions, as they lacked the necessary variation in the study.